Earth: Internal heat

+The major contributors to Earth's internal heat are primordial heat (heat left over from Earth's formation) and radiogenic heat (heat produced by radioactive decay).
 The major heat-producing isotopes within Earth are potassium-40, uranium-238, and thorium-232.
 At the center, the temperature may be up to 6000 C, and the pressure could reach 360 GPa.
 Because much of the heat is provided by radioactive decay, scientists postulate that early in Earth's history, before isotopes with short half-lives were depleted, Earth's heat production was much higher.
 At approximately 3 Gyr, twice the present-day heat would have been produced, increasing the rates of mantle convection and plate tectonics, and allowing the production of uncommon igneous rocks such as komatiites that are rarely formed today.

 The mean heat loss from Earth is 87 mW/m^{2}, for a global heat loss of 4.42×10^13 W. A portion of the core's thermal energy is transported toward the crust by mantle plumes, a form of convection consisting of upwellings of higher-temperature rock.
 These plumes can produce hotspots and flood basalts.
 More of the heat in Earth is lost through plate tectonics, by mantle upwelling associated with mid-ocean ridges.
-The final major mode of heat loss is through conduction through the lithosphere, the majority of which occurs under the oceans because the crust there is much thinner than that of the continents.
+The final major mode of heat loss is through conduction through the lithosphere, the majority of which occurs under the oceans.